The usual party mood has been rudely interrupted by the corona virus, but that doesn’t mean we can’t have some Irish fun anyway.

 Additionally, St. Patrick is not even a real saint.
 Because he was such an early Christian historical figure, he was never officially canonized, as that was simply not done at the time.
 He became known as a saint through popular opinion and the misconception just stuck.
 Similarly, the St. Patrick’s Day parades aren’t really an Irish thing.
 The first parade was held in the U.S. in the 18th century by the numerous Irish immigrants, who were often discriminated against.
 Thus St. Patrick’s Day, an Irish religious holiday, evolved into a secular celebration of the Irish culture and a way for the Irish in the U.S. to come together.
 Eventually it also became a green day of music and drinking in Ireland, and gradually made its way into other countries in the form of celebrating everything superficially Irish as well.

 As you might expect, there are tons of monuments and sites associated with St. Patrick and his life in Ireland.
 Croagh Patrick, the holy mountain atop which St. Patrick supposedly fasted for 40 days, is perhaps one of the more distinct ones, which attracts thousands of pilgrims every year (some of them even climb it barefoot in honour of their beloved saint).
 A younger me climbed it in bad shoes in 2014 when I was visiting my friends in Westport and I can tell you that the view is absolutely fantastic!
 The mountain overlooks Clew Bay with its many islands (365 according to tradition) and the view is pretty good even on a foggy day.
+(Ireland in general is absolutely fantastic as well, particularly when staying with locals or experiencing it during off-season: check out this guide on how you can have the whole Ireland to yourself if you choose your travel time wisely.)

 So, if you’re currently stuck indoors or didn’t celebrate St. Patrick’s Day when the party was on (even a day later counts, right?), here are some ideas for adding a bit of an Irish vibe into your life, because trust me, you need it: